 Stage 2 and a CVH 33 should see another 5-10bhp although you’re best now switching to twin choke Webers.
 Most common are DCOE side draughts – either 40s or 45s for more top-end power.
 However, these can cause space problems so the rarer DCNF down drafts are more suitable.

-The bottom end is pretty strong although there is a rev limit of 6,000rpm but this is more to do with the lifters rather than the rods – better bolts ensure they?re safe anyway.
-We?d recommend solid lifters beyond the limit of 6,500rpm, which is when you really need to consider forged pistons too.
+The bottom end is pretty strong although there is a rev limit of 6,000rpm but this is more to do with the lifters rather than the rods – better bolts ensure they are safe anyway.
+We would recommend solid lifters beyond the limit of 6,500rpm, which is when you really need to consider forged pistons too.
 Standard Mahle pistons will go to 10.2:1 by skimming the head although this needs to be checked to avoid valve contact.
 Accralites are recommended beyond this level although these are to special order only.

 At this stage we’d also recommend our Farndon H-section rods and if you’re really serious a steel crank as well – however there are plenty of CVH engines racing with the standard cast crank.